Nimor111/shell/README.md

 * [ ] Implement background command parsing - &.
 * [ ] Refactor the code a bit, add modularity and functions.
+* [ ] Add ability to pipe commands
+* [ ] Add ability to redirect STDIN and STDOUT, why not STDERR, too

 ## Bugs